MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsThirdPartyVideoSystemPolicy.md

 ## DESCRIPTION
 Third-party video systems are VTC devices that provide remote users with telepresence capabilities (most notably audio and video).
-In Skype for Business Server 2015, third-party VTC devices can be configured as Active Directory contact objects, much in the same way that analog phones and common area phones can be configured as contact objects.
+In Skype for Business Server, third-party VTC devices can be configured as Active Directory contact objects, much in the same way that analog phones and common area phones can be configured as contact objects.
 Associating each VTC device with a contact object makes it easy for administrators to track, and to manage, these devices.

 One key management task related to VTC devices is to enable (or disable) the ability of these devices to send low-resolution video.